CDOT-EDX/Project/README.md

         // not mentioned on SlickQuiz page but added by edX CDOT team "showRemediationOnSuccess": true,
         "showRemediationOnFail": true,
-        "animationCallbacks": {
+        "attemptsBeforeRemediation": 1 // how many attempts does the user have until remediations show and
+        // the quiz is skipped and user goes on to the next content ** Gordon's request "animationCallbacks": {
           "checkAnswer": (function(){
             console.log("do something");